vercel/next.js/docs/migrating/from-gatsby.md

 ## Creating Routes

 Both Gatsby and Next support a `pages` folder, which uses [file-system based routing](/docs/routing/introduction).
-Gatsby's directory is `src/pages`, while Next can support `pages` with or without [src](/docs/advanced-features/src-directory).
+Gatsby's directory is `src/pages`, which is also [supported by Next.js](/docs/advanced-features/src-directory).

 Gatsby creates dynamic routes using the `createPages` API inside of `gatsby-node.js`.
 With Next, we can use [Dynamic Routes](/docs/routing/dynamic-routes) inside of `pages` to achieve the same effect.
 Rather than having a `template` folder, you can use the React component inside your dynamic route file.
 For example: